How to create Azure SQL database

 Conclusion

-In this Azure tutorial, We have discussed how to create an Azure SQL Database using Azure Portal and PowerShell.
+This Azure SQL database tutorial discussed the quick steps to create Azure SQL database using Azure Portal and PowerShell.
 Hope you have enjoyed this article !!!